Aruba (AW)

 Only officially registered agents at the Bureau of Intellectual Property of Aruba, are allowed to file applications.

-A notarized power of attorney is necessary.
-The power of attorney can be filed as either a general power of attorney or as a one time only power of attorney.
+An original power of attorney is necessary.
+The power of attorney can be filed as either a general power of attorney or as a specific power of attorney for a particular matter.

 Foreign applicants do not need a domestic registration.